 September 1: Joan appears on Jerry Lewis' tenth annual Labor Day weekend Muscular Dystrophy Association Telethon.
 Joan appears on the telethon in a previously recorded speech, which she taped on the set of "Trog" in the summer of 1969.

-September 16: Columnist Earl Wilson reports Joan is undergoing intensive skin treatments and planning to return to films.
+September 16: Columnist Earl Wilson reports that Joan is undergoing intensive skin treatments and planning to return to films.
 (Webmaster's note: no corroboration is available to validate this report)

-September 21: Joan hosts a small cocktail party in her apartment for her close friend Peter Rogers and his friends Randy Miller and Bill Whiteside, who are visiting from San Francisco, California.
+September 21: Joan hosts a small cocktail party in her apartment for her close friend Peter Rogers, and his friends Randy Miller and Bill Whiteside, who are visiting Manhattan from San Francisco, California.